angelogalantiscuola/IT/basics/python.md

 ### Some of the Most Important Conventions

 1. **Naming**:
-    - Variable and function names should be descriptive and follow the "snake_case" convention.
+    - Variable and function names should be descriptive and follow the *snake_case* convention.
     - Class names should follow the "CamelCase" convention.
 2. **Blank Lines**:
     - Two blank lines should be inserted between functions and classes.